-- Grant monies budgeted were not expended due to continued efforts to acquire additional funds for cleanup of Drexel Properties - Reimbursement to participating municipalities by NCMPA1 of excess working captial
+• Grant monies budgeted were not expended due to continued efforts to acquire additional funds for cleanup of Drexel Properties

-Budget Highlights for the Fiscal Year Ending June 30, 2020
+Budget Highlights for the Fiscal Year Ending June 30, 2021

-Budgeted expenditures in the General Fund are expected to decrease by 4% under this year's amended budget to \$1,322,618.
+Budgeted expenditures in the General Fund are expected to decrease by 9.5% under this year's amended budget to \$1,255,300.

-Business-type Activities: Electric and water and rates will remain the same for the 2020-2021 fiscal year.
-Sewer rates were increased 4%.
-The Town of Drexel purchases water from the City of Morganton and purchases sewer treatment from the Town of Valdese, as their costs increase the higher cost is passed to the Town of Drexel.
+Business-type Activities: Electric and water and sewer rates will remain the same for the 2021-2022 fiscal year.
+The Town of Drexel purchases water from the City of Morganton and purchases sewer treatment from the Town of Valdese.
+As their costs increase the higher cost is passed to the Town of Drexel.
 Drexel is a member of the North Carolina Municipal Power Agency.